cmulay/about/README.md

 I am a Computer Science Student, Exploring my interest and contributing to the Open-Source Community as I learn.

+- 🔭 I’m currently working as Full Stack Developer at C-Tech Continentals

-- 🌱 I’m currently learning: Machine Learning and It's application with AI powered robotic bots.
-[Main] and RUST.
+- 🌱 I’m currently learning: Objective-C, Swift.

+- 👯 I’m looking to collaborate on: Web, Android based projects or Anything.

+- 🤔 I’m looking for help with: DSA.

-- 💬 Ask me about anything.
-I will try to help you as much as I can.
+- 💬 Ask me about: Web, Android, iOS Development or anything will try to help you as much as I can or will learn with you!

 - 😄 Pronouns: He / Him

+- ⚡ Fun fact: Learning Never Stops.

 ---